eProsima/vulcanexus/docs/rst/tutorials/cloud/debug_ros2_router/debug_ros2_router.rst

     Received data in Participant: <participant_id> in topic: <topic>.

-These logs contain the `Participant Name` of the participant that has originally received the message, and the `Topic` where this message has been received.
+These logs contain the `Participant Name` of the participant that has originally received the message, and the `Topic Information` where this message has been received.
+The `Topic Information` shown the `Topic Name`, `Topic Data Type Name` and the `QoS`.
-Additionally, extra information such as the data `Payload` (in hexadecimal format) and source `Endpoint` `Guid` is displayed in verbose mode:
+Additionally, extra information such as the data `Payload` (in hexadecimal format) and source `Endpoint` `Guid` is displayed in ``verbose`` mode:

 .. code-block:: bash